Spagero763/veraflow/contracts/README.md

 Workers get tamper-proof credentials as soulbound tokens.
 Those credentials feed a deterministic reputation score.
 That score unlocks micro-loans — no bank account, no collateral, no KYC middleman.

-Built on Avalanche Fuji for Build Games 2026.

 ---

 ## The Problem